What You Need to Know

 You can check coverage and network types in your area using their Coverage Map.

-Verizon took first place in PC Magazine's 2017 US "Fastest Mobile Networks" study.
-Download speeds averaged 31.1Mbps while upload speeds clocked in at 15.8Mbps.
+Verizon took first place in PC Magazine's 2018 and 2018 US "Fastest Mobile Networks" study for coverage and 4G upload and download speeds.

 Do They Charge Roaming Fees?